What does yellow discharge mean?

 - What does yellow discharge mean?

-- Is yellow discharge normal during puberty?
+- Is yellow discharge normal?

 - How is vulvovaginitis treated in children?

-- Can tracking discharge help families understand what’s normal?
+- Can tracking discharge help identify problems?

 What does yellow discharge mean?